A Reminder of its Brittleness: Language Reward Shaping May Hinder Learning for Instruction Following Agents: Problem Setup

 \begin{proposition}[Convergence guarantee] A reward shaping function that gives rewards when agent's trajectory matches the language instruction can be written in the form

 where $a_t$ is the action for the current state $s_t$ at time $t$; $\Phi : S \times A \rightarrow \mathbb R$ is a real-valued function.
-Then, the optimal policy $\pi^* \in \Pi_G$ in the original task environment setting will remain optimal in the new setting where the reward signal at time $t$ becomes $R^{\text{env}}_t + F_t$ \end{proposition} The proof is in Appendix~\ref{sec:appendixproofs}.
-We say that this language reward function in the form of Equation~\ref{eq:potential-based-func-history} is a potential-based shaping reward function \citep{ng1999policy, wiewiora2003principled}.
-Empirical evidence from the previous studies suggested that a potential-based shaping reward function can improve learning efficiency of RL algorithms \citep{badnava2019new,okudo2021subgoal}.
-However, we will demonstrate that the convergence can be severely hampered in practice due to the issue of rewarding partially matched trajectories.
+Then, the optimal policy $\pi^* \in \Pi_G$ in the original task environment setting will remain optimal in the new setting where the reward signal at time $t$ becomes $R^{\text{env}}_t + F_t$ \end{proposition} While the shaping reward function, as described in Equation~\ref{eq:potential-based-func-history}, appears \emph{non-Markovian} due to its reliance on how past behavior aligns with the instruction, it's pivotal to understand that the policy's training remains unaffected provided it is an on-policy model.
+A detailed explanation of this behavior and its implications can be found in Appendix~\ref{sec:appendixproofs}.
+We say that this form of reward function is potential-based \citep{ng1999policy, wiewiora2003principled}.
+While theoretical indications suggest that a potential-based LRS function can enhance the learning efficiency of RL algorithms, our investigation unveils that practical convergence can be notably hindered by the issue of rewarding partially matched trajectories.